 Sectors like technology, engineering, finance, healthcare, and skilled trades tend to see above-average salary growth in BC due to high demand.
 Public administration salaries also rose with recent hiring.
 Resource-based industries can be cyclical.

-Higher salaries in BC often come with additional benefits like generous vacation/time off, professional development stipends, health/dental coverage, retirement matching, car allowances, and flexibility.
+Higher salaries in BC often come with additional benefits such as generous vacation and time-off, professional development stipends, health/dental coverage, retirement matching, car allowances, and flexibility.

 What is the salary distribution like between urban and rural areas of BC?